-Top Tips to Create a Healthy Home in Lockdown
+Covid 19 – Top Tips to Create a Healthy Home

 And most of these tips won’t cost you a penny

-As we are spending more time than ever lockdown inside our homes, we must understand what we can do to make our homes as healthy as possible.
+As we are spending more time lockdown inside our homes than ever, we must understand what we can do to make our homes as healthy as possible.
 We can all make small changes so that our homes support us both physically and emotionally.

-The COVID-19 virus is invisible which makes it all the more frightening as we cannot see it so we can become very anxious about the simple things in life such as walking past someone in the street or going to the shop for a pint of milk or elusive toilet roll!
+The COVID-19 virus is invisible, making it all the more frightening as we cannot see it, so we can become very anxious about the simple things in life such as walking past someone in the street or going to the shop for a pint of milk or elusive toilet roll!

-From what I know so far you can only catch COVID-19 from droplets expelled from someone who is carrying the virus.
+From what I know so far, you can only catch COVID-19 from droplets expelled from someone carrying the virus.
 But, because we still are not 100% clear on the facts as a precaution, we need to be keeping our homes as clean as possible.

-As someone who suffers from generalised anxiety, this situation has tested my resolve to stay out of a state of panic and try to “Keep Calm and Carry On” admittedly my fear is not at its peak as it was around eight years ago.
-I have been working on my anxiety issues for the last 20 years and have found great comfort in my spiritual practice, such as astrology and the psychology behind it and keeping active and in touch with nature.
+As someone who suffers from generalised anxiety, this situation has tested my resolve to stay out of a state of panic and try to “Keep Calm and Carry On” admittedly, my fear is not at its peak as it was around eight years ago.
+I have worked on my anxiety issues for the last 20 years and have found great comfort in my spiritual practice, such as astrology, keeping active and in touch with nature.

-I have always found my home to be a source of comfort and keeping it healthy and toxin-free makes being at home an enjoyable experience, but the longer I stay inside and not venture out it can make my anxiety worse which could lead to a fear of going out into the world at all.
+I have always found my home to be a source of comfort and keeping it healthy and toxin-free makes being at home an enjoyable experience.
+Still, the longer I stay inside and do not venture out, the more it can worsen my anxiety, which could lead to a fear of going out into the world.

 Thankfully I have a dog who enjoys a walk twice a day, so I have to go out whether I like it or not, which in this situation turns out to be a good thing.
-I have a local park, so I am out in nature which brightens my mood and exposure to the sun enriches me with vitamin D which relieves Seasonal Affective Disorder (SAD); we are prone to suffer from SAD from lack of natural daylight.
+I have a local park, so I am out in nature which brightens my mood.
+Exposure to the sun enriches me with vitamin D, which relieves Seasonal Affective Disorder (SAD); we are prone to suffer from SAD from lack of natural daylight.

-In this lockdown period, I have finally got my head around home-schooling, my ten-year-old son and we have got into a routine with school work.
-Which means I can create some time and space to writing articles to guide you to make your home a healthier, happier place to not only survive but, to thrive.
-Over the coming weeks and months, I will be writing articles and top tips and tricks that will help you to create your own healthy homes.
+In this lockdown period, I have finally got my head around home-schooling, my ten-year-old son, and we have got into a routine with school work.
+Over the coming weeks and months, I will be writing articles and top tips and tricks that will help you to create your own healthy homes – this means I can create some time and space to write articles to guide you to make your home a healthier, happier place to survive and thrive.

-Top Tips to Create a Healthier Home While in LockDown
+14 Top Tips to Create a Healthier Home

 - Always ventilate when cooking; open windows and use an extractor fan.
 Chemicals released from cooking are harmful to your health and also create stale odours.
 Always remember to check your filters and replace regularly.